BEAST-Fitting/beast/docs/install.rst

 Option 1
 ________

-This option installs the package on your local machine as a clone of the `BEAST GitHub repository <https://github.com/karllark/beast>`_ such that you can easily keep up with code updates.
+This option fetches the BEAST on your local machine as a clone of the `BEAST GitHub repository <https://github.com/karllark/beast>`_ so that you can easily keep up with code updates.
 If you *do not plan to make code contributions*, this is the recommended installation method.
 See Option 3 below if you if you would like to contribute to code enhancements.